Identity-labs/BjyAuthorize/README.md

 [![Latest Unstable Version](https://poser.pugx.org/bjyoungblood/bjy-authorize/v/unstable.png)](https://packagist.org/packages/bjyoungblood/bjy-authorize)
 [![Dependency Status](https://www.versioneye.com/package/php--bjyoungblood--bjy-authorize/badge.png)](https://www.versioneye.com/package/php--bjyoungblood--bjy-authorize)

-This module is designed to provide a facade for `Zend\Permissions\Acl` that will ease its usage with modules and applications.
-By default, it provides simple setup via config files or by using `Zend\Db` or Doctrine ORM/ODM (via ZfcUserDoctrineORM).
+This module is designed to provide a facade for `Laminas\Permissions\Acl` that will ease its usage with modules and applications.
+By default, it provides simple setup via config files or by using `Laminas\Db` or Doctrine ORM/ODM (via ZfcUserDoctrineORM).

 ## What does BjyAuthorize do?

 BjyAuthorize adds event listeners to your application so that you have a "security" or "firewall" that disallows unauthorized access to your controllers or routes.

-This is what a normal `Zend\Mvc` application workflow would look like:
+This is what a normal `Laminas\Mvc` application workflow would look like:

 ![Zend Mvc Application workflow](http://yuml.me/diagram/plain;/activity/%28start%29-%3E%28route%29%2C%20%28route%29-%3E%28get%20controller%29%2C%20%28get%20controller%29-%3E%28dispatch%29%2C%20%28dispatch%29-%3E%28end%29)